Elizabeth Ridlington

 I acknowledge that some of this is for good reason.
 I don’t like mosquito bites, caterpillars in my broccoli or weevils in my rice, and if I were trying to make a living as a farmer I wouldn’t want to lose a portion of my crops to insects.

 But this decades-long antipathy toward all insects is one reason we’re facing an “insect apocalypse.”
 Formerly abundant insects have been declining by 1 to 2% annually.
-Populations of some well-known insects have dropped precipitously: monarch butterfly populations have fallen by 90% and rusty-patched bumblebees have declined by 87%.
+Populations of some well-known insects have dropped precipitously: eastern monarch butterfly populations have fallen by 80% and rusty-patched bumblebees have declined by 87%.
 Mayflies, a species that has survived longer than any other winged bug on earth, have declined by more than 50% in some areas.

 These population declines are caused not just by pesticides that are targeted at specific insects, but by a host of human activities.
 Deforestation for new homes and farms destroys insect habitat.
 Introduced species compete with or prey upon native insects and their food sources.
 Insecticides contaminate soil and water.
 Light and sound pollution disrupt insects’ natural cycles.
 Sewage pollution and silt damage waterways that are important to some insect species.
 Global warming has raised the temperature of cool-water streams that some insects rely upon, fed forest-destroying wildfires, and facilitated the migration of non-native species.